aws/aws-cdk-go/awscdk/customresources/README.md

 ### Custom Resource Execution Policy

-The `policy` property defines the IAM Policy that will be applied to the API calls.
-This must be provided if an existing `role` is not specified and is optional otherwise.
+You must provide the `policy` property defining the IAM Policy that will be applied to the API calls.
 The library provides two factory methods to quickly configure this:

 * **`AwsCustomResourcePolicy.fromSdkCalls`** - Use this to auto-generate IAM
   Policy statements based on the configured SDK calls.
 Keep two things in mind